CIA activities in the Philippines: Manila

 Regarded as a "stronghold of US imperial power in Asia," the Philippines capital, Manila, has been the main station or regional headquarters for the United States CIA since the late-1940s.
 In connections to its operations, Filipino recruits were trained as part of American and CIA covert operations, forming a larger of the CIA's covert network in Manila and the larger Southeast Asia region.
 These recruits were themselves American Filipinos, who were heavily influenced by American culture.
 Willingly, they offered themselves to provide critical intelligence for the United States and its CIA.
 However, unknown to them, such actions seem engaging in treason against their own country folks on behalf of the CIA.
 Intelligence collection in Manila was crucial for informing the CIA of the events leading up to the proclamation of martial law in 1972.
 They were provided with a copy of Proclamation 1081 and Marco's list of people who he planned to imprison.
 They were also able to gauge Marco's health by receiving information from the doctors who treated him for kidney failure.
-In the early 1950s, the CIA established the Trans-Asiatic Airlines Inc. as a front to recruit veteran Filipino war pilots and veterans from the Armed Forces of the Philippines’ Military Intelligence Services (MIS) who were active in their service still.
+In the early 1950s, the CIA established the Trans-Asiatic Airlines Inc. as a front to recruit veteran Filipino war pilots and veterans from the Armed Forces of the Philippines' Military Intelligence Services (MIS) who were active in their service still.

-Through Manila, the CIA and the Joint U.S. Military Advisory Group (JUSMAG) engineered the bloody suppression of the nationalist Hukbong Mapagpalayang Bayans (HMB).
+Through Manila, the CIA and the Joint US Military Advisory Group (JUSMAG) engineered the bloody suppression of the nationalist Hukbong Mapagpalaya ng Bayan (HMB).
 Success from this CIA suppression was made into a model for future counterinsurgency operations including the Phoenix Program in Vietnam and a multitude of missions in Latin America including the overthrow of Chilean President Salvadore Allende in 1973.
 CIA agents Lansdale and Valeriano used their counter-guerrilla experiences in the Philippines to train covert operatives for Vietnam and guerrilla assassins for Latin America.
 The Philippines became the CIA's prototype in successful covert operations and psychological warfare.